mst: Minimum Spanning Tree of the Pairwise Distance Graph

 (*) Note that if the distances are non unique, there might be multiple minimum trees spanning a given graph.

-Two MST algorithms are available.
-First, our implementation of the Jarnik (Prim/Dijkstra)-like method requires \(O(n^2)\) time.
-The algorithm is parallelised; the number of threads is determined by the OMP_NUM_THREADS environment variable; see Sys.setenv.
-This method is recommended for high-dimensional spaces.
-As a rule of thumb, datasets up to 100000 points should be processed quite quickly.
-For 1M points, give it an hour or so.
+Otherwise, a much slower implementation of the Jarník (Prim/Dijkstra)-like method, which requires \(O(n^2)\) time, is used.
+The algorithm is parallelised; the number of threads is determined by the OMP_NUM_THREADS environment variable.
+As a rule of thumb, datasets up to 100k points should be processed relatively quickly.

 Value

-Returns a numeric matrix of class mst with n-1 rows and 3 columns: from, to, and dist sorted nondecreasingly.
-Its i-th row specifies the i-th edge of the MST which is incident to the vertices from[i] and to[i] from[i] < to[i] (in 1,…,n) and dist[i] gives the corresponding weight, i.e., the distance between the point pair.
+Returns a numeric matrix of class mst with \(n-1\) rows and three columns: from, to, and dist sorted nondecreasingly.
+Its i-th row specifies the i-th edge of the MST which is incident to the vertices from[i] and to[i] with from[i] < to[i] (in 1,…,n) and dist[i] gives the corresponding weight, i.e., the distance between the point pair.

 The Size attribute specifies the number of points, \(n\).
-The Labels attribute gives the labels of the input points (optionally).
-The method attribute gives the name of the distance used.
+The Labels attribute gives the labels of the input points, if available.
+The method attribute provides the name of the distance function used.

-If M > 1, the nn attribute gives the indices of the M-1 nearest neighbours of each point.
+If \(M>1\), the nn.index attribute gives the indices of the M-1 nearest neighbours of each point and nn.dist provides the corresponding distances, both in the form of an \(n\) by \(M-1\) matrix.

 Author(s)